scipp/scipp/doc/type-erased-prototype.md

     For example, `Dimension::Tof` implies that `Coord::Tof` is the associated edge variable.
   - Data variables are always `Data::Value` and `Data::Error` and there does not seem to be a need to support anything else?
     - Use name-based access if there are multiple data variables of this type.
+- Support iterating variables with different dimensions order, i.e., we have support for on-the-fly transposition of data.

 Open questions:
 - How to generically refer to the "X" dimension, i.e., typically originally `Variable::Tof` but also anything derived from it?